paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsecs. (a)(2)(E)(ii), (F)(ii) and (c)(8)(C), was in the original “this Act”, meaning Pub.
 L. 94–163, Dec.
 22, 1975, 89 Stat.
-871, as amended, known as the Energy Policy and Conservation Act.
+871, known as the Energy Policy and Conservation Act.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6201 of this title](./chapter-077-energy-conservation.md#section-6201) and Tables.

 The Federal Trade Commission Act, referred to in subsec. (g), is act Sept.
 26, 1914, ch.
 311, 38 Stat.
 717, which is classified generally to subchapter I (§ 41 et seq.) of chapter 2 of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see [section 58 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section58&num=0&edition=prelim) and Tables.